-mode, to the electrons impinging on T1 at different energies are given in Table 3.4 and the errors on the ratio are statistical.
-The systematic errors are discussed in the nest section and results are plotted in Figure 3.17.
+(436-586 keV) for both detectors.
+The ratios of positrons, detected using NaI detectors in coincidence mode, to the electrons impinging on T1 at different energies are given in Table 3.4 with statistical errors.
+The systematic errors are discussed in the next section and the results are plotted in Figure 3.17.